H.R. 4366: Save Local Business Act

 Who is affected by H.R.
 4366?

-They may have fewer ways to hold larger companies responsible when a smaller direct employer violates labor or wage laws.
+They may have fewer ways to hold a larger company responsible when a smaller direct employer violates labor or wage laws.

 Labor unions

-Unions could face a harder path when trying to require a larger company to bargain as a joint employer.
+Unions face a steeper path when trying to require a larger company to come to the bargaining table as a joint employer.

 Staffing agencies and subcontractors